oliworx/OpenUI5-OData-client-server/README.md

 utilizing [OpenUI5](http://openui5.org/) for the OData-client.

-After you cloned this repository run `npm install` to install the backend node modules and `bower install` to install the OpenUI5 frontend files locally.
+After you cloned this repository run `npm install` to install the backend NodeJS modules.

 to start the application run